wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/financial-services-customer-intelligence/includes/3-create-components-build-factory.md

     > [!div class="mx-imgBorder"]
     > [![Screenshot of the Add Directory with Name set to resolved.](../media/resolved.png)](../media/resolved.png#lightbox)

-1. Open the new **resolved** folder and select **Upload** to upload the .JSON files that have been provided as part of this lab.
-These .JSON files will be used to transform the data for Customer Insights.
+1. Open the new **resolved** folder and select **Upload** to upload the JSON files that were linked at the beginning of this task.
+These JSON files will be used to transform the data for Customer Insights.

     > [!div class="mx-imgBorder"]
     > [![Screenshot of the Container Overview showing the list of JSON files.](../media/json.png)](../media/json.png#lightbox)